Swaroopinii

-Aarohi Narayan is an Indian actress who works in Kannada films.
+Swaroopinii (formerly Aarohi Narayan) is an Indian actress who works in Kannada films.
 She is known for her roles in the Drishya film series (2014–2021), Shivaji Surathkal (2020) and Bheemasena Nalamaharaja (2020).

 Early life and career

 Aged four, Aarohi watched Prabhu Deva's dance moves.
 She also saw Black (2005) and Dr. Rajkumar's films, all of which inspired her to become an actress.
 After playing Ravichandran's daughter in Drishya (2014), she played a psychiatrist in Shivaji Surathkal (2020) and a rebellious Iyengar woman in Bheemasena Nalamaharaja (2020).
 Aarohi reprised her role in Drishya in its sequel, Drishya 2 (2021).